 Policy The City will support the continued growth in skills and abilities of our employees so as to ensure the delivery of high quality services to internal and external customers, clients and citizens of Round Rock in the most efficient and effective manner possible.
 This can be achieved with a competent, motivated and committed workforce.
 It is the City's policy to provide training and development opportunities; enhance individual and collective team capabilities and competencies; build and retain a skilled and effective workforce; improve organizational performance and maintain professional proficiency.
 Such training and development is recognized to be in the best interests of the employee and the City.
 The City recognizes the importance of lifelong learning and provides assistance and resources to allow employees to develop and grow.
 HRD is responsible for conducting, coordinating and sponsoring City-wide training for areas of development deemed necessary for all or a large portion of City employees.
 Each Department can establish training for their specific needs, with assistance from HRD, if needed.
 Eligibility All City employees are eligible to participate in training and development events and activities.
 As a guideline for resourcing purposes, it is recommended that at least 5 working days per year are set aside for individual staff involvement in learning and development activities according to individual needs and requirements, to include customer service and health and safety training.
-Goals Employee training and development goals are to: Offer high quality, relevant training programs; Utilize City owned space and equipment for training when appropriate; Seek City employee input into the design, delivery and marketing of departmental training activities; Facilitate the development of a "learning organization" City culture wherein continuous improvement, professional development and skills upgrading is accepted as a way of doing business; and.
+Goals Employee training and development goals are to: Offer high quality, relevant training programs; Utilize City owned space and equipment for training when appropriate;

+Seek City employee input into the design, delivery and marketing of departmental training activities; Facilitate the development of a "learning organization" City culture wherein continuous improvement, professional development and skills upgrading is accepted as a way of doing business; and.
 Draw upon an extensive base of subject matter experts to conduct and/or facilitate training events and activities.
 Responsibility Each employee is accountable for his or her job performance and should request training in the areas that need improvement.
 Each supervisor is responsible for assisting in the development of his or her employees.
 At a minimum, employees should be able to perform their essential job duties and consistently exhibit behavior which is aligned with the City's values statement.
 Supervisors should ensure their employees are well trained to perform their job duties and deliver exceptional customer service.
 Each director, manager, and supervisor will discuss core competencies, individual performance goals and development plans with their respective employees as integral components of the employee performance management system.
 Types of Training Internal Training: sponsored and/or conducted by the City.
 External Training: required job-related and elective, conducted by agencies or organizations other than the City.
 1. Required job-related external training must be directly related to improving the employee's job performance or job skill development and must have prior approval of the Division Manager and Department Director.
-The City requires the employee's attendance and participation in job-related external training.
-An example of job-related external training would be training needed to obtain/maintain job-required certificates.
+The City requires the employee's attendance and participation certificates.

 2. Elective external training may be taken by the employee to improve eligibility for career advancement and/or development, but is not required by the City.
 Conferences, seminars, annual meetings, certification courses and exams not necessarily offered by an academic institution are all examples of elective external training.
 Such training must have prior approval of the Division Manager and Department Director.
-Expenses Required Job-Related External Training Expenses: must have prior written approval of the Division Manager and Department Director; sufficient funds must be available in the department's budget to cover the employee's expenses.
-Expenses incurred by the employee during job related external training; including tuition, travel, meals, and lodging will be reimbursed at established rates, as defined in the City's travel procedures, when such training is required by the City.
-The employee will receive his/her regular salary while attending such training.
-Elective External Training Expenses: including tuition, fees, travel, meals, and lodging may be reimbursed at established rates, as defined in the City's travel procedures, within budgetary limits provided that prior written approval of the Division Manager and Department Director has been secured.
-An employee may be asked to partially fund the cost associated with the elective training.